mfoltak/Hacksimple/README.md

 # Wealthsimple Generations

-A modern web application for managing trust funds with risk assessment capabilities.
+A modern web application meant to integrate to the Wealthsimple system for managing all generational wealth accounts such as RESP, RRSP, Trusts, and Wills.

 ## Prerequisites